 - If value for money is one of your most important criteria, then try to keep an eye out for an office which has been unoccupied for quite a few months: the longer it lies vacant, the easier it'll be to negotiate a lower price than the one advertised.

 - An open plan office is democratic and makes communication easier, but there are advantages to private offices as well.
-Try reading this article from the Harvard Business Review which discusses the pros and cons of open plan offices.
+Try reading this article on open plan offices which discusses the pros and cons of open plan offices.